 - If they contain soap, wax, oil, or silicone, the compounds must be removed before a resilient floor can be installed.
 The compounds can be removed by using a terrazzo or concrete grinder, by sanding with a drum sander or by using a polishing machine equipped with a heavy-duty wire brush. - There are many materials that do not contain soap, wax, oil, or silicone and are advertised as being compatible with resilient flooring adhesives.
 Conduct bond tests to determine the need for removal.
 If the bond fails after 72 hours, the compound must be removed.

-NOTE: In the event of adhesion failure, the responsibility for warranties and/or performance quarantees rests with the compound manufacturer and not with the manufacturer of the resilient flooring and/or adhesives does not recommend installing new flooring over existing rubber or slip retardant floors.
+NOTE: In the event of adhesion failure, the responsibility for warranties and/or performance guarantees rests with the compound manufacturer and not with the manufacturer of the resilient flooring and/or adhesives.

 Existing Resilient Floors